Tag Archives: MR9

 Grant Access To

-In MR9, jobs and invoices are tied to the Ordering Contact (attorney).
+In MR9, orders, parts, and invoices are tied to the Scheduling Contact (attorney).
 So by default if you have MR Connect, related information is accessible by that contact only.
-But in real life, the attorney isn’t the one who will be accessing MR Connect and scheduling jobs, paying invoices, or downloading the repository files.
+But in real life the attorney isn’t the one who will be accessing MR Connect and requesting records, paying invoices, or downloading the repository files.
 Instead, it is paralegals or secretaries that take care of that work on behalf of the Ordering Contact.

 In Grant Access To, you select contacts at the same firm who can access this contact’s information on MR Connect.
 In addition to giving access to paralegals and secretaries who work for this contact and to the attorney’s senior(s) at the firm, you can also grant access to contacts at other firms.